Introduction.

 Modified Version of VBA Code

-A modified version of the same Function is given below that accepts a Calculation Type value (range 0 to 3) as the first Parameter and depending on that we can find Summary, Minimum, Maximum, or Average of values passed to it through the InputArray() Variable.
+A modified version of the same function is given below that accepts a Calculation Type value (range 0 to 3) as the first Parameter, and depending on that, we can find the Summary, Minimum, Maximum, or Average values passed to it through the InputArray() Variable.

-When any of the values in the InputArray() element is Zero then that is ignored and will not be taken as the minimum value.
+When any of the values in the InputArray() element is zero, that is ignored and will not be taken as the minimum value.

 We can use this Function in Text Boxes on Forms, Reports, or from other Controls.
 Use it at your own risk.